free things to do in New York City

 Lecture | Bend/Skin: Dreaming the Global City

-Focusing her research on cities of Central Africa, scholar Dominique Malaquais looks at how cities like Douala in Cameroon and Kinshasa in the Democratic Republic of Congo are hubs of globalization that are uniquely different from Western cities.
-In this talk, she will present how these cities with overwhelmingly young populations are responding to movement, migration, and change that results in nearly-daily radical (re)shaping of urban spaces and cultures in Africa and beyond.
+Focusing her research on cities of Central Africa, scholar Dominique Malaquais looks at how cities like more Douala in Cameroon and Kinshasa in the Democratic Republic of Congo are hubs of globalization that are uniquely different from Western cities.
+In this talk, she will present how these cities with overwhelmingly young populations are responding to movement, migration, and change that results in nearly-daily radical (re)shaping of urban spaces and cultures in Africa and beyond. less

 New York City, NY; NYC